-The aggregate fees that have been, or are expected to be, billed by Holtz Rubenstein Reminick LLP ("Holtz"), the Company's principal accountants, to the Company for the review and audit of the Company's financial statements for 2012 and 2011, are approximately \$83,000 for each of those fiscal years (\$7,000 for each of the first three fiscal quarters of 2012 and \$61,000 for the year-end audit for 2012, and \$5,000 for each of the first three fiscal quarters of 2011 and \$67,000 for the year-end audit for 2011).
-In addition, Holtz was reimbursed up to \$1,000 for out-of-pocket expenses each fiscal year.
+The aggregate fees that have been, or are expected to be, billed by Baker Tilly Virchow Krause, LLP ("Baker Tilly"), formerly Holtz Rubenstein Reminick LLP, the Company's principal accountants, to the Company for the quarterly reviews and year-end audit of the Company's financial statements for 2013 and 2012, were approximately \$83,000 for each of those fiscal years (\$7,000 for each of the first three fiscal quarters and \$61,000 for the year-end audit).
+In addition, Baker Tilly was reimbursed up to \$1,000 for out-of-pocket expenses each fiscal year.